researchwiseai/pulse-ts/README.md

 See `.env.example` for a template.

-## JSON field name compatibility

-The Pulse API is transitioning its JSON bodies to use `snake_case` field names (for example, `job_id` instead of `jobId`).
-Our client includes a helper that normalizes both forms, so you can continue using the `jobId` property in your code without changes.

-## Generating models
+### Generating models

-Generate TypeScript models from the OpenAPI schema:
+Update `src/models.ts` from the OpenAPI schema:

 ```bash
 bun run generate
 ```

-This will update `src/models.ts` with the latest types.

-## Releasing
+### Releasing

-Create and push a signed tag to trigger the GitHub release workflow which builds the package, generates an SBOM, signs the tarball and publishes the package to npm.
+Tag the repository to trigger the release workflow:

 ```bash
 VERSION=0.1.0